Front-line workers are getting some of the tech (and tracking) of office workers

 Still, analysts say given the massive market opportunity, mounting pressure on workers and the continuous struggle for employers to attract and retain talent, it’s only a matter of time before more technologies swarm the space.
 Wallin said he could easily see a situation in which Facebook starts tailoring a special version of its workplace apps for front-line workers.
 And Mark Moerdler, senior analyst at research firm AB Bernstein, said Google and Salesforce could also be big competitors.

 Google already debuted a version of its workplace software, called Google Workspace, for front-line workers early last year.
-Retailers, for example, can more easily train new hires with its videoconferencing app Google Meet or use its collaborative word document app Google Docs.
+Retailers, for example, can train new hires with its videoconferencing app Google Meet or use its collaborative word document app Google Docs.
 It helps manufacturers build quality-control checklists with online-form builder Google Forms.
-And health-care workers share digital copies of X-rays and CT scans through Google Drive.
+And health-care workers can share digital copies of X-rays and CT scans through Google Drive.

 Facebook and Salesforce weren’t immediately available for comment.